mayowasamson57-max/Data-analysis-and-visualization-AI-Now-Project-_Incubator-Hub/README.md

 Insights: - The 'No Discount' promotion leads in sales, indicating a strong baseline demand without additional promotional incentives. - Computers are the highest-selling product category, suggesting a significant market demand in this segment. - The top three promotions by sales are 'No Discount,' 'Adventist Promotion,' and 'Winners Promotion,' highlighting the effectiveness of these strategies.
 Suggestion: To enhance future analyses, consider including more detailed breakdowns by time periods or regions if available.
 This could provide deeper insights into sales trends and promotional effectiveness.

+### Key trends by channel, product, category, and zone across quarters
+Summary Insight: - The 'Store' channel leads in sales with 32,189,608.4 currency units, followed by the top-selling product, the 'Kekule Projector 1080p X980 Black', with sales of 452,115.0 currency units.
+The South East zone shows the highest sales at 15,655,458.1 currency units.
+Supporting Metrics: - Total sales across all channels, products, categories, and zones amount to 56,254,053.53 currency units. - There are 10 unique channels, 1643 unique products, 6 unique categories, and 7 unique zones.
+Visuals:
+1. Sales Trends Over Quarters by Channel: The 'Store' channel consistently shows the highest sales across all quarters.

 * **Top Performing Zone:** South East
 * **Lowest Performing Zone:** North Central
 * **Best Product Category:** Computers and Camcorders